SwarmBots/swarmbots.github.com/_posts/2013-04-04-Power-Consumption-Calculations.md

 > So our plans for power are using 6 AAA alkaline batteries (which each have 1.5 V and 180 mAh).
 These consist of packs of three batteries in series with two of said packs in parallel for extra capacity.
 3 batteries gives us 4.5V with 180 mAh and 6 batteries in our configuration gives 360 mAh.
 Note that alkaline batteries under 500mA draw die quickly...
 >
 > **Update** 5/01: We came to the obvious realization that we would be much better off not trying to build our own unreliable battery packs.
-In liu of this, we are powering each one of out bots with a single 9V battery regulated to 5V and 3.3V where needed.
+(Button cells have high resistances and we would not be able to have the current draw necessary to power the motors.)
+In lieu of this, we are powering each one of out bots with a single 9V battery regulated to 5V and 3.3V where needed.
 We believe that having one fewer component to potentially debug will allow us a smoother testing and ultimately lead to fewer headaches down the road.

 | Item         | Qty   | Voltage (V)| Amperage (mA) | Wattage   | Total Amperage| Total Wattage |